19hours/sg-statutes/Acts/Financial Advisers Act.md

 [15/2003]

+(3A) The Authority may at any time add to, vary or revoke any term or condition imposed under this section.

+[1/2009 wef 26/11/2010]

-(4) Any person who contravenes any term or condition prescribed under subsection (1) or specified by the Authority under subsection (3)(a) shall be guilty of an offence.
+(4) Any person who contravenes any term or condition prescribed under subsection (1) or specified by the Authority under subsection (3)(a), including any term or condition added or varied under subsection (3A), shall be guilty of an offence.

 [1/2009 wef 26/11/2010]